etiennemustow/CV/README.md

 #### Emotional Intelligence

 In every corner of our lives, having a sound level of emotional intelligence is key.
-I believe that in this skill lies the often-overlooked secret to collaborating with others.
+In this skill lies the often-overlooked secret to collaborating with others.
 <br><br>
 In my years of experience in the healthcare sector, I developed a high-level of empathy for my clients in my duty of care whilst maintaining professional standards in discussing senstive topics with co-workers.
-It was evident to me that this skill was a lifelong skill that could only be improved upon with time.
+It was evident to me that empathy was a lifelong skill that could only be improved upon with time.
 <br><br>
 I further developed this skill by attending workshops with the Chief Joy Officer at Makers Academy.
 The workshops centered around developing our minds to process stress, accepting our faults to morph them to strengths and handling uncomfortable conversations professionally.